Yervant Zorian

-Yervant Zorian is an American electrical engineer known for contributions to design for test (DFT) and logic built-in self-test (BIST) for complex integrated circuits.
+Yervant Zorian is a Syrian-born American electrical engineer known for contributions to design for test (DFT) and logic built-in self-test (BIST) for complex integrated circuits.
 He is Chief Architect and Fellow at Synopsys and President of Synopsys Armenia, and the founding president of the Armenian Virtual College of the Armenian General Benevolent Union (AGBU).
 Zorian was named an IEEE Fellow in 1999 "for contributions to built-in self-test of complex devices and systems," and later received the IEEE Circuits and Systems Society Industrial Pioneer Award (2005) and the IEEE Hans Karlsson Standard Award (2006) for leadership of the IEEE 1500 embedded-core test standard.

 Education and career

 Zorian received an M.S. in Computer Engineering from the University of Southern California, a Ph.D. in Electrical Engineering from McGill University, and an M.B.A. from the Wharton School of the University of Pennsylvania.
 He is Chief Architect and Fellow at Synopsys and President of Synopsys Armenia; previous roles include Vice President and Chief Scientist at Virage Logic, Chief Technologist at LogicVision, and Distinguished Member of Technical Staff at Bell Labs.